SciTools/iris/docs/iris/src/whitepapers/change_management.rst

 Backwards compatibility
 -----------------------

-"Backwards-compatible" changes are those that leave all possible existing API usages unchanged (see :ref:`terminology <iris_api>` below).
+"Backwards-compatible" changes are those that leave any existing valid API usages unchanged (see :ref:`terminology <iris_api>` below).
 Only such changes may be included in minor releases.

-the following are examples of backward-compatible changes :
+The following are examples of backward-compatible changes :

     * changes to documentation
     * adding to a module : new submodules, functions, classes or properties
     * adding to a class : new methods or properties
-    * adding to a function or method : new optional arguments or keywords
+    * adding to a function or method : new **optional** arguments or keywords

 The following are examples of **non-** backward-compatible changes :

-    * removing a call
-    * removing a module
+    * removing (which includes *renaming*) any public module or submodule
-    * removing an object
-    * removing an object property
+    * removing any public component : a module, class, method, function or data object property of a public API component
-    * removing a call argument or keyword
+    * removing any property of a public object
-    * renaming a module, object, property, call, argument or keyword
+    * removing an argument or keyword from a method or function
-    * adding a required argument
+    * adding a required argument to a method or function
     * removing a keyword (even one that has no effect)
     * changing the effect of *any* particular combination of arguments and/or keywords